 Sizzling beaches or a theme park bonanza might tempt you to Florida, but there’s more to the Sunshine State than golden sands and Disney shows.

 Miami’s not all about the beach, though.
-Head to a Cuban block party on Calle Ocho, take a dip in the Venetian pool at Coral Gables, or peruses the wares in the Design District.
+Head to a Cuban block party on Calle Ocho in Little Havana, take a dip in the Venetian pool at Coral Gables, or peruse the wares in the Design District.

-South of Miami, the Florida Keys archipelago is a Caribbean-flavoured getaway with beautiful beaches and clear blue waters.
-For something wilder head to the sprawling wetlands of the Everglades National Park, which are home to alligators, manatees and the endangered Florida panther.
+The Florida Keys archipelago, south of Miami, is a Caribbean-flavoured getaway with beautiful beaches and clear blue waters.
+For something wilder, head to the sprawling wetlands of the Everglades National Park, home to alligators, manatees and the endangered Florida panther.

 Orlando is theme park central.
-You can whizz through Disney’s Space Mountain, or see a real rocket at the Kennedy Space Center.
+You can whizz through Disney’s Space Mountain or see a real rocket at the Kennedy Space Center located in Merritt Island, less than an hour from the city.
 Nearby Daytona Beach offers sandy resorts, seaside amusements and a packed calendar of motor racing events.